ubports/ubports-installer/README.md

 ## Ubports installer

-This is still under development and is currently not 100% whatsWorking
+This is still under development and is currently not 100% working

 ### Setup development env